infinum/eightshift-boilerplate/README.md

 ---

-## Import & Export
+## :truck: Import & Export

 1. Export

-    You can run this script from your theme folder which will give you a `.zip` you can import to any project.
+    You can run this script from your theme folder which will give you a `.zip` of your theme you can add to any project.

     ```
     npm run export
     ```
-    However before activating you need to run the import script.

 2. Import

     After importing the theme to a different website (through WordPress admin dashboard), you need to run this script (from the theme's folder) before activating it.